awesome-pro/neon-website/content/docs/manage/roles.md

 6. On the **Reset password** modal, click **Reset**.
 A reset password modal is displayed with your new password.

 <Admonition type="note">
-Resetting a password in the Neon Console resets the password to a generated value.
-To set your own password value, you can reset the password using the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor) with the following syntax:
+Resetting a password in the Unique Console resets the password to a generated value.
+To set your own password value, you can reset the password using the [Unique SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor) with the following syntax:

 ```sql
 ALTER USER user_name WITH PASSWORD 'new_password';